 Even if you’ve never experienced a full-on, mortifying “Damn you, autocorrect” moment of the kind we’ve all seen shared online to much hilarity, you’ve probably still had your irritations with the system on iOS.
 Autocorrect might have taken a backseat to predictive text recently, but we still happen to think that autocorrect is largely quite a good thing, and it's useful to know how to manage it effectively.

 Got an Apple, Mac, or iOS tech question?
-We have the answer.
-In this week's installment of Ask, we'll let you know what to do if your Mac's audio is playing through its speakers when you're trying to use headphones.
+We've got the answer.
+In this week's Ask, we'll show you how to further customize your Mac's desktop background by modifing the contents of the Desktop Pictures folder.